 There is a scholarship (or many scholarships) out there for everyone.
 Every student has some skill, interest, experience, or characteristic that may make them an attractive candidate for one scholarship or another.
 And while we often refer to scholarships as “free money,” scholarships don’t actually come for free.
 It takes work to thoughtfully consider your strengths and research the scholarships that might be most appropriate for you.
 While the effort that goes into finding and winning scholarships may be akin to a part-time job, we at College Coach want to make your job a little easier.
 This on-going scholarship series highlights a new scholarship each week.
 Check out the below, along with the other posts in the series, and you may discover a funding resource that will make covering that college bill a little (or a lot!) easier.

-Be recognized for giving back and making a difference for others by the largest program that awards middle school and high school students for their volunteerism.
-And for our international readers, in addition to the American scholarship competition detailed below, Prudential sponsors similar competitions in many other countries they serve, including Japan, Taiwan, Brazil and Poland.
+The Spirit of Community is the largest program awarding middle school and high school students for their volunteerism.
+In addition to the American scholarship competition detailed below, Prudential sponsors similar competitions in many other countries they serve, including Japan, Taiwan, Brazil, and Poland.